Wellitsabhi/backend/Readme.md

  * Models - Schema (Structure) of the database
  * Controllers - These are methods / functions bascially
  * Routes - For routing purposes
- * Middlewares - Gives a check
+ * Middlewares - For authentication purposes
  * Utils - Utilities
 // Database
 * Best practice is to use async/await and try/catch when dealing with databases